comforen/challenge2021/README.md

 | Community Battery `cbat`                       | CBATTERY | 1              |
 | Price/Market Manager `price`                    | PRICE    | 1              |

 To perform the expected functions, each of these components provides a RESTful API.
 The REST API endpoints that you can use in your solution when solving the challenge are listed below.
-Please keep in mind that the environment in this repo is mostly based on mockups that serve random values within the datamodel's defined range.
+Please keep in mind that the environment in this repo is mostly based on mockups that serve random values within the range defined in the data model.
 More information, as well as other resources, can be found at the accompanying [GitHub Pages](https://comforen.github.io/).

 ### Customer